Frequently Asked Questions

 • Pride: Many see Scotia Place as an opportunity to revitalize east Victoria Park and the surrounding neighbourhoods, encourage growth and give Calgary a world-class facility they can be proud of.

-• Variety: People want the space to offer a variety of exciting opportunities that will consistently attract locals and tourists year-round.
+• Variety: People want the space to offer a variety of exciting opportunities that will attract locals and tourists year-round.

 The project team also conducted Indigenous Engagement and outreach sessions with targeted interest-holders to further inform the final design approach.